 - Vehicles travelling faster than the speed limit

-- Delivery vehicles, buses, or other vehicles that may block signage or reduce road width
+- Delivery vehicles, buses, or other vehicles that block signage and reduce visibility for other road users

 - Mobile equipment moving within the work zone